 - Suggest a range of compensation that will satisfy the IRS' reasonable compensation requirement

-Remaining profits after you've covered your expenses and reasonable compensation will then pass through to your personal income tax return where they will be taxed as income when you file your annual income tax return.
+Remaining profits after you've covered your expenses and reasonable compensation will then pass through to your personal income tax return, which will be taxed as income when you file your annual income tax return.
 This is the main perk of S Corp as these "passthrough profits" are taxed just as income, with no self-employment or payroll tax assessed federally.
 Some states may have additional franchise, business, or replacement taxes assessed at the state level, but these are generally much lower tax rates than self-employment or payroll taxes.

 By paying yourself reasonable compensation with payroll and income taxes assessed, your remaining profits are just taxed as income.
 This is one of the key benefits of S Corp.

+There are some additional considerations when it comes to taking owner's distributions, so please be sure to contact Heard to request guidance on reasonable compensation and owner's distributions.
 Depending on when you become an S corporation during the year, you may need to run a catch-up payroll.
 Heard can help you initiate an off-cycle payroll in order to catch you up for the quarter you are setting up.